-aa (range 00-FF) represents the 2-character hexadecimal Modbus network address of the ADAM-6000 module.
+aa (range 00-FF) represents the 2-character hexadecimal slave network address of the ADAM-6000 module communication error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid.

 7 is the Digital Data In command.